MahmudsGit/student_Enroll/README.md

- ~student_Enroll is a tiny project, create for parctice purpuse ~there have no Registration option as a user ~Existing one user, User information was directly inserted into database
+ * student_Enroll is a tiny project, create for parctice purpuse.
+ * there have no Registration option as a user.
+ * Existing one user, User information was directly inserted into database.

  # Project Overview:
        * dynamic vew of Enrolled students number in home page